 You might think that spit-up always means your baby is overfed or has an allergy, but that’s not the case.

-In fact, not all babies spit up, and many spit-up episodes are simply a normal part of their development.
+Not all babies spit up, and many spit-up episodes are simply a normal part of development.
+Here’s a closer look at the most common misconceptions.

 Spit-Up Means Overfeeding